n7on/docker-internals/README.md

 4026532722 net
 ```

-Namespaces can be created using `unshare` command, and process started in namespae using `nsenter`.
+Namespaces can be created using `unshare` command, and process started in namespaces using `nsenter`.

 ### cgroups